billwear/maas-rad/originals/commission-machines-deb-2-8-cli-2474.md

 * 00-maas-04-list-modaliases: this script figures out what hardware modules are loaded, providing a way to autorun certain scripts based on which modules are loaded.

 * 00-maas-05-dhcp-unconfigured-ifaces: MAAS will want to know all the ways the machine is connected to the network.
-Only PXE comes online during boot; this script brings all the other networks online so they can be recognized.
+Only PXE comes online during boot; this script brings all the other networks online so they can be recognised.

 * 00-maas-06-get-fruid-api-data: this script gathers information for the Facebook wedge power type.